J0hnGann0n/draw-apart/README.md

 Populate the production and deveopment .env file with the details from your firebase project.
 Note that the development uses local urls.
 These wil point to our firebase emulators.

 #### 4. Download a service account credentials json file.
 Go to service accounts in firebase and download the credentials json file and place it in the root of your project.
-This will be used to configure the local firebase emulators.
+Rename the file to firebase-credentials.json

 #### 5. Edit functions/index.js
 Change the following line to include the path to your credentials file